haderbarnabas/UK-Dataset-Analysis-Excel/README.md

 ## ⚠️ Notes

 - December 2011 data is incomplete, which may affect trend interpretation.
-- Only valid transactions (Valid = YES) were included in the analysis.
+- Only valid transactions were included in the analysis.
 - Due to file complexity, it is recommended to open the linked Google Drive file in Microsoft Excel (Google Sheets may not handle it properly).

 ---